Post-Discectomy Rehabilitation | Shift Spinal Health

 Book a Consultation

-The clinical case for decompression after discectomy.
+The clinical rationale for decompression after discectomy.

-Disc rehydration
+Disc hydration

 Residual nerve irritation